TuftsRT/guides/source/hpc/policy/course-policy.md

 **Existing course storage and setup:**

 - RT will clean up existing course storage and setup:
-  - Delete all student folders and data
+  - Archive course folder to Tier 2 storage (inaccessible from cluster), and delete after 12 months.
-  - Remove all student access to course storage
+  - Delete all student folders and data from Tier 1 course storage.
-  - Archive course folder to Tier 2 storage (inaccessible from cluster)
+  - Remove all student access to course storage.

 **Each semester, instructors are required to submit new requests for HPC resources and setup:**